someengineering/cloud2sql/README.md

 # cloud2sql
-Read infrastructure data from your cloud and export it to an SQL database.
+Read infrastructure data from your cloud and export it to a SQL database.

 ## Installation